 How to Turn Your Apples Into Applesauce

 Making applesauce requires a lot of peeling and coring.
 If you plan to make applesauce on a regular basis, invest in an apple corer/peeler.
 With the turn of a handle, it'll remove the peel and core at the same time, saving you a ton of knife work.
-Some models will even slice the apples for you, which is even better.
+Some models will slice the apples for you too, which is even better.

 If you opt to make your applesauce in a slow cooker, there's no need to add water to the pot.
 Just pile your apples in, add a splash of lemon juice to prevent browning, and sprinkle in any sugar or spices that you'd like.
 Continue cooking, stirring occasionally, until the apples become soft enough to be mashed up.
 Use a potato masher for chunky sauce or an immersion blender for smooth sauce.